garg-aayush/building-from-scratch/llm-inference/Readme.md

 3. For the penalty controls:
     - [Transformers Library Repetition Penalty implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/generation/logits_process.py): Try to understand the implementation of repetition penalty from `RepetitionPenaltyLogitsProcessor` class.

+4. For the inference speed optimization I:
+    - [Sebastian Raschka's Understanding and Coding the KV Cache in LLMs](https://magazine.sebastianraschka.com/p/coding-the-kv-cache-in-llms): Excellent in-depth tutorial on KV cache implementation from scratch with clear explanations and optimizations
+    - [Karpathy's nanochat engine.py](https://github.com/karpathy/nanochat/blob/dfc88334b61a3acaf3ec3e61d415d160214f07e9/nanochat/engine.py): A bit difficult to understand the kv-cache part in one go but still a good reference to refer and get intuition on how to go about implementing it.
+    - [Umar Jamil's KV Cache Explained](https://www.youtube.com/watch?v=80bIUggRJf4): Video walkthrough of KV cache concept
+    - [The KV Cache: Memory Usage in Transformers](https://www.youtube.com/watch?v=80bIUggRJf4): Video walkthrough of KV cache concept